Equivalent Diving Qualifications from Different Agencies

 - Technical Diving International.
 Agencies that are accepted to meet the prerequisites for TDI include: IANTD, ANDI, DSATI, SSI, NAUI, NACD, NSS-CDS, CMAS, BSAC and CDAA.

-If you have any comments or questions, please fill out this form.
+If you have any comments or questions, please fill out this form or use the Facebook or Google+ comments boxes.

 - The Diving Manual